konveyor/move2kube-katacoda/move2kube/docker-compose-to-kubernetes/step2.md

 The downloaded sample Docker Compose file is `samples/docker-compose/docker-compose.yaml`{{open}}

-In the next step, we will translate this Docker Compose sample using Move2Kube and generate the target deployment artifacts.
+In the next step, we will transform this Docker Compose sample using Move2Kube and generate the target deployment artifacts.